Bob Fosse: Early life

-Fosse was born in Chicago, Illinois, on June 23, 1927, to a Norwegian American father, Cyril Kingsley Fosse, a traveling salesman for The Hershey Company, and an Irish American mother, Sarah Alice "Sadie" (née Stanton) Fosse.
+Fosse was born in Uptown, Chicago, Illinois, on June 23, 1927, to Norwegian-American father Cyril Kingsley Fosse, a traveling salesman for Hershey, and Irish-American mother Sarah Alice "Sadie" (née Stanton) Fosse.
 He was the fifth of six children.

 He was drawn to dance and took lessons.
-When he was 13 years old, Fosse performed professionally in Chicago with Charles Grass, as "The Riff Brothers".
+When he was 13 years old, Fosse performed professionally in Chicago with Charles Grass as "The Riff Brothers".
 They toured vaudeville and movie houses in Chicago, as well as USO theaters and Eagles Clubs.
-Many of these performances included shows at burlesque clubs, such as the Silver Cloud and Cave of Winds.
-Fosse himself is quoted with saying "I was sixteen years old, and I played the whole burlesque wheel."
+Many of these performances included shows at burlesque clubs such as the Silver Cloud and Cave of Winds.
+Fosse himself is quoted with saying, "I was sixteen years old, and I played the whole burlesque wheel."
 However, many of the women and promoters did not care that Fosse was underage working in adult clubs or that he would be exposed to sexual harassment from the burlesque women.
 Much of the erotica he saw would inspire his future work.
-In 1943, at age 15.
-Fosse would come to choreograph his first dance number and earn his first full credit as a choreographer in a film, Hold Evry'thing!
+In 1943 at the age of 15, Fosse would come to choreograph his first dance number and earn his first full credit as a choreographer in a film, Hold Evry'thing!
 A Streamlined Extravaganza in Two Parts, which featured showgirls wearing strapless dresses and performing a fan dance, inspired by his time in burlesque houses.

-After graduating from high school in 1945, Fosse was recruited into the United States Navy toward the end of World War II at Naval Station Great Lakes, where he was sent to be prepared for combat.
+After graduating from Amundsen High School in 1945, Fosse was recruited into the U.S. Navy toward the end of World War II at Naval Station Great Lakes, where he was sent to be prepared for combat.
 Fosse petitioned his manager, Frederick Weaver, to advocate on his behalf to his superiors after his own failed attempts to be placed in the Special Services Entertainment Division.
-Fosse was soon placed in the variety show Tough Situation, which toured military and naval bases in the Pacific.
+Fosse was soon placed in the variety show Tough Situation, which toured military and naval bases in the Pacific Ocean.

-After his discharge, Fosse moved to New York City in 1947 with the ambition of being the new Fred Astaire.
-He began to study acting at the American Theatre Wing, where he met his first wife and dance partner, Mary Ann Niles (1923-1987).
-His first stage role was in Call Me Mister, along with Niles.
-Fosse and Niles were regular performers on Your Hit Parade in its 1950–1951 season.
-Dean Martin and Jerry Lewis saw their act in New York's Pierre Hotel and scheduled the couple to appear on The Colgate Comedy Hour in 1951.

-In a 1986 interview Fosse told an interviewer, "Jerry started me doing choreography.
-He gave me my first job as a choreographer and I'm grateful for that."

-Fosse was signed to an MGM contract in 1953.
-His early screen appearances as a dancer included Give a Girl a Break, The Affairs of Dobie Gillis and Kiss Me Kate, all released in 1953.
-Fosse's choreography of a short dance sequence in Kiss Me Kate and dance with Carol Haney brought him to the attention of Broadway producers.